-Recently I shared an editorial from the Minneapolis Star Tribune which examined the growing economic disparity in the U.S. It reminds me somewhat of an interesting article that Jeremy Rifkin wrote for the Guardian of London in June of 2005.
+Recently I shared an editorial from the Minneapolis Star Tribune which examined the growing economic disparity in the U.S. It reminds me of an interesting article that Jeremy Rifkin wrote for The Guardian in June of 2005.

 In this article, Rifkin argues that in terms of a global economic system that’s fair, “the difficult task at hand is pursuing and maintaining a balanced tension between the entrepreneurial spirit of capitalism and the social solidarity of socialism without either vision vanquishing the spirit of the other.”